-Regardless of the shape, if the stock holds, it can lead to another breakout.
-That’s what bull flags and pennants are meant to do.
+If the stock holds, it can lead to another breakout.
+That’s what bull flags and pennants do.
 But keep in mind, sometimes there’s a fake-out instead of a breakout.
 Other times the stock tanks after consolidation.

 That’s why pattern/price is one of seven indicators.
 It’s only 20% of my reason for a trade.
-Use the Sykes Sliding Scale to help you determine if a stock has more going for it than just a pattern.
+You can use the Sykes Sliding Scale to help you determine if a stock has more going for it than just a pattern.

-Check out the Nightfood Holdings, Inc. (OTC: NGTF) chart below.
+Check out the chart for Nightfood Holdings Inc. (OTC: NGTF) below.
 As you can see, more than one pattern discussed in this post is on the chart:

-Then the stock spiked 154% in two days on news that its ice cream scored a ‘product of the year’ award.
+Then the stock spiked 154% in two days on news that Nightfood’s ice cream scored a “product of the year” award.
 For the next 19 days, it consolidated in a pennant formation.
 The breakout on March 12 had another 35% of upside.
 There was also a beautiful first green day gap up at the market open on March 13.

 Check out the chart:

-The above chart is a 5-day chart with 5-minute candlesticks.
+The above chart is a five-day chart with five-minute candles.
 I’ve drawn in yellow lines to show the pennant shape.

-Now take a look at ZMRK again — this time the chart is a 15-day chart with 1-hour candlesticks:
+Now take a look at ZMRK again — this time the chart is a 15-day chart with one-hour candles:

 Again, the yellow lines indicate a triangle/pennant shape on the chart.
-My reason for including this chart is to impress upon you how important it is to look at different time frames.
+I included this chart to show you how important it is to look at different time frames.